WuzI38/BrawlerScrapper/README.md

 To utilize Docker in this project, follow these steps:

-- `docker build -t brawler-scrapper .`: Open the terminal inside the project directory to create the Docker image.
-This command will build an image named `brawler-scrapper` based on the instructions in the Dockerfile.
+- `docker build -t brawler_api .`: Open the terminal inside the project directory to create the Docker image.
+This command will build an image named `brawler_api` based on the instructions in the Dockerfile.
-- `docker run --name brawler-run -p 80:80 -it brawler-scrapper`: Run a container based on the created image.
-This command will start a container named `brawler-run`, mapping the container’s port 80 to the host’s port 80.
+- `docker run -p 2138:2138 -d brawler_api`: Run a container based on the created image.
+This command will start a container, mapping the container’s port 2138 to the host’s port 2138.
 This should automatically start the `run.py` script.

 Additionally, set `host = host.docker.internal` inside `config/config.ini`